Estelle-K/ml-vision/README.md

 **Additional Information:**

--   Stay updated with future developments by following the project on GitHub.
+- Stay informed about future developments by following the project on GitHub.